-There are many proven benefits to a coworking arrangement, whether it’s within one company or a shared space where many entrepreneurs and businesses can come together to work towards their independent goals.
+There are many proven benefits of coworking, whether it’s within one company or a shared space where many entrepreneurs and businesses can come together to work towards their independent goals.

 Business is conducted a lot differently today than it was in past decades.
 The rise of the internet has been a huge paradigm shift but the way we work and the places we work haven’t always kept up the pace.